Academic Advising Guidelines

 Number of credit hours x 2 hours of study outside of class = total in class and study hours per week

-12 hours in class + 24 hours of study outside of class=36 hours of class and study per week
+Number of credit hours x 24 hours of study outside of class = total in class and study hours per week

 Overloading school schedules and work or other commitments can cause students to do poorly in their classes.
 Contact an advisor to decide how many credit hours would be best for you each semester.

 Successfully complete what you start

 Research has proven that students who are actively involved in their education tend to excel academically and accomplish their academic goals.
 Before enrolling, take time to think about your purpose for attending college.
 Set S.M.A.R.T. goals - Specific, Measurable, Attainable, Relevant, and Time-bound.

 Communicate periodically with your instructors regarding your academic progress.
 Remember to read your course syllabus and quickly identify the best way to contact your instructor, course attendance policies, instructions, and due dates for completing and turning in assignments.

 Identify how you learn best.
 Do you learn by feeling, watching, doing, or thinking?
 Most importantly, identify the Butler resources that are available and here to help you succeed.

 - Resilience - ability to recover from setbacks